bdsm-spuddy/esp8266-chaster-safe/README.md

 You need a 3.3V USB-serial adapter.
 Remember that Tx on your adaper may need to be connected to Rx on the HW622 and vice versa.

-Now to get the machine into program mode, you need to join pins and then power on the board.
+Now to get the machine into program mode, you need to join the B pins and then power on the board.
 This _should_ be enough to get let `esptool` send flash updates.